Keep Bees Away From Hummingbird Feeders

 Can the local beekeeper keep bees away from your feeder?

 Beekeepers can not keep bees away from your hummingbird feeder.
-But sometimes, beekeepers can help to minimize the problem.
+But they may minimize the problem by providing sugar water for bees in times of serious nectar dearth.

 A Final Word